Stewori/pytypes/README.rst

 Typechecking
 ------------

-Pytypes provides a rich set of utilities for runtime typechecking.
+pytypes provides a rich set of utilities for runtime typechecking.

 @typechecked decorator
 ~~~~~~~~~~~~~~~~~~~~~~